Sculptures and Reliefs

 Large reliefs

-On the two narrow sides of the library hall, there are two large reliefs at gallery height.
-The relief on the south side depicts a well-known motif from the Old Testament: The ‘Judgement of Solomon’ as the epitome of human wisdom.
-Jesus, who teaches in the temple, is portrayed as the New Testament counterpart and symbolisation of divine wisdom on the north side.
-Evangelist Luke and the relief ‘Jesus Teaching in the Temple’The almost fully plastic high reliefs in the medallion-like painted frames at gallery height in the two outer halls depict a total of eight biblical figures: On the south side are representatives of the Old Testament, namely Moses and Elijah, opposite them the apostles Peter and Paul, and on the north side the four evangelists Luke, John, Matthew and Mark.
+On the two narrow sides of the library hall, at the level of the gallery, there are two large reliefs.
+The relief on the south side depicts a well-known motif from the Old Testament: the "Solomonic Judgment" as the epitome of human wisdom.
+Jesus teaching in the temple is portrayed on the north side, serving as the New Testament counterpart and embodiment of divine wisdom.
+The nearly fully sculpted high reliefs in the medallion-like painted frames at the level of the gallery in the two outer halls depict a total of eight biblical figures: on the south side, representatives of the Old Testament, Moses and Elijah, facing them are the apostles Peter and Paul; on the north side, the four evangelists Luke, John, Matthew, and Mark.

 On the upper floor of the central area, the personalised representations of the four virtues in the figures of women convey a thematic dialogue: Eternal truth (‘veritas eterna’), divine wisdom (‘sapientia divina’), prudence (‘prudentia’) and science (‘scientia’).